 Now that I've shared my story, it's time to focus on you.
 Coping with homesickness isn't always easy, but there are a few tried and true tricks that work.
 I polled my Instagram buddies to find out what worked for them.
 I made a list of all our best tips to share with you in hopes that it helps you deal with your homesickness.
 Check out our best tips below!

 Remember, social media isn't the same as good old-fashioned communication.
 Text messaging isn't even the same.
 Sometimes you NEED to hear someone's voice to help get through tough times or to simply remind you of your roots.
 And who knows!?
 The person on the other end of the line might need to hear your voice just as badly.
 Plus, talking frequently can help prevent "emotional distance" from forming between you and your loved ones.
 So keep those lines of communication open!

 Wear your team gear

 Most cities, states, and countries have a sports team they support, right?
 Think for a second about your hometown or state.
 What's YOUR team?
 My friends at Brian and Amanda of EatWorkTravel suggested wearing their team gear (shirts, hats, jerseys) is one way they cope when feeling homesick.
 Whether you're wearing your gear around the house, out to lunch, or to a game, being in your team colors can help you feel connected to home.
 Plus, you might even meet some fellow transplants!

-Me and The Prof in our team colors! #GeauxTigers
+Proud in my team colors! #GeauxTigers

 Make a familiar meal